 - Repeat these steps on your right side.

 Try to do these exercises at least twice a day.
-Here’s another video if you need to see the exercises in action:
+Here’s another video to see the exercises in action:

 5. Balance and Exertional Training

-It is important to challenge yourself during training, but not to overdo it.
-If you notice your concussion symptoms flaring up while exercising, take a break.
-Pushing yourself too hard can cause a setback.
+It is important to challenge oneself during training, but not to overdo it.
+If symptoms begin to flare up while exercising, take a break.
+Pushing too hard can cause a setback.
+With the right balance between exertion and fatigue, the brain can begin to repair itself and dizziness symptoms should fade.

 Overcoming Dizziness After Head Injury

-Dizziness after a head injury is typically a temporary problem.
-If it does not resolve on its own, there are still other options available to you.
+Dizziness after head injury is typically a temporary problem.
+If it does not resolve on its own, there are many other treatment options available.
+One of the best ways to start on the road to recovery is to schedule a visit with a vestibular specialist who can determine what is causing the dizziness to occur.